NuKeeperDotNet/NuKeeper/README.md

 Install: `dotnet tool install nukeeper --global`

+> Note: NuKeeper has experimental support for running package updates on Linux/macOS.
+This functionality relies on Mono installation on local system.
+Please refer to https://www.mono-project.com/ for more information about how to install mono.

 ### Platform support

 NuKeeper works for .NET Framework and for .NET Core projects.
 It also has the ability to target private NuGet feeds.